ade-la-c/ft_irc/ft_irc_docs.md

 Parameters: <username> <mode> <unused> <realname>
 ```

-Used at the beginning of connection to specify info about the user\
+Used at the beginning of connection to specify info about the user.\
 \<mode\> should be numeric.
 It is a bitmask with 2 significant bits:
 * bit 2 for user mode 'w' (user receives wallops)
 * bit 3 for user mode 'i' (user becomse invisible)

 \<unused\> is, well, unused.
 It's there for legacy purposes.\
-Realname may contain space character but the parameter must then be prefix by a colon (:)
+Realname may contain space character but the parameter must then be prefix by a colon (:).

 * Replies:
 ```